 Long Island’s culture of power brokers

 The former Nassau County executive.
 The former Suffolk County district attorney.
 The former Suffolk County police chief.
 The former Oyster Bay town supervisor.
 None have escaped federal prosecutors.
 We asked readers for their take about Long Island’s transactional political culture.

 Congressman Steve Israel was a rising star within the House Democratic leadership, with prominent committee assignments and influence with the President.
 He shocked political observers in Washington and on Long Island when he announced in January 2016 that he wouldn’t seek re-election.
 The to replace him campaign began as soon as Israel made his announcement in January, 308 days before the election.

-Mourning Prayer is a short documentary following the closing weeks of Temple Emanuel at Parkchester, a conservative Jewish synagogue in the Bronx that closed after a history of more than 60 years.
+Mourning Prayer is a short documentary following the final weeks of Temple Emanuel at Parkchester, a conservative Jewish synagogue in the Bronx.
+It closed its doors after more than 60 years.